quaja-abu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 touch hello => this command is used to create an empty file called hello

 chmod u+x hello => this command is used to add execute permission to the owner of the file hello

+chmod ug+x,o+r hello => this command is used to add execute permission for user and group owner and a read permission for other for hello file in the working directory"